 INDEX WEIGHTING: EUR 57.6% | JPY 13.6% | GBP 11.9% | CAD 9.1% | SEK 4.2% | CHF 3.6%

-The U.S. Dollar Index ® closed the trading week ending 7th October with a gain of 0.48%.
+The U.S. Dollar Index ® closed the trading week ending 2nd December with a loss of 1.53% at 104.50.

 The chart below provides the historical Index setting over the past year: